Ecosystem Targets and Supporting Indicators

 In 2018, the program met the interim target of restoring 350 acres of coastal habitat by the beginning of 2020 (2015-2019).
-The LISS Habitat Restoration Initiative is now pursuing two more Coastal Habitat goals through 2035:
+The LISS Habitat Restoration Initiative is now pursuing two more Coastal Habitat targets through 2035:

 Habitat restoration projects conducted within the Long Island Sound coastal watershed can be very expensive, limiting the scope and scale of projects.
 In addition, funding for restoration is limited and competitive, which can reduce the chances of completing projects.

 To date, habitat restoration projects around Long Island Sound have been dominated by a few habitat types (tidal wetland, coastal forest).
-In order to meet the Coastal Habitat Extent goals, it is imperative that other habitat types are funded for habitat restoration.
+In order to meet the Coastal Habitat Extent targets, it is imperative that other habitat types are funded for habitat restoration.

 Tracking habitat restoration projects is dependent on reporting by our Long Island Sound partners and it is imperative that LISS contact all possible partners annually to collect restoration data.

-The Long Island Sound Study Habitat Restoration Coordinators from the New York State Department of Environmental Conservation (NYSDEC) and Connecticut Department of Energy and Environmental Protection (CTDEEP) track coastal habitat restoration projects that are in progress within the watershed by various partners and report the total acres restored annually.
+The Long Island Sound Study Habitat Restoration Coordinators from the New York State Department of Environmental Conservation (NYSDEC) and Connecticut Department of Energy and Environmental Protection (CT DEEP) track coastal habitat restoration projects that are in progress within the watershed by various partners and report the total acres restored annually.

 Coastal habitats provide a unique and highly productive ecosystem that supports an array of living resources.

-Long Island Sound Study’s Habitat Restoration Initiative has identified 12 important coastal habitats to restore.
+Long Island Sound Study’s Habitat Restoration Initiative has identified 12 important coastal habitats (see ArcGIS storymap) to restore.
 The 12 coastal habitats are tidal wetlands, eelgrass, estuarine embayments, coastal grasslands, coastal and island forests, freshwater wetlands, intertidal flats, rocky intertidal zones, submerged aquatic vegetation, shellfish reefs, beaches and dunes, and riverine migratory corridors*.

 Over the years the abundance and diversity of the Sound’s coastal habitats have been diminished, primarily due to development activities that have destroyed or degraded these important areas.
 Tidal marshes have been ditched or filled, dams have blocked fish from migrating upstream to spawn, and poor water quality has negatively impacted the Sound’s eelgrass beds.
 The Long Island Sound Study has identified the loss and degradation of coastal habitat as a priority management issue.